5 questions that’ll help your buying decision process

 Avoid the ‘I’ve got to have it’ approach:

-Now be honest with yourself, how often do you buy things you didn’t really need?
+So, be honest with yourself: how often do you buy things you didn’t need?

-Stuff that you weren’t even looking for but it was there and it looked nice and you thought I’ve got to have it.
-Out pops your ‘flexible friend‘ and the item is yours.
-A brief period of gratification follows and then the item is largely forgotten.
+Stuff that you weren’t even looking for, but it was there, and it looked nice, and you thought, I’ve got to have it.
+Out pops your ‘flexible friend,’ and the item is yours.
+A brief period of gratification follows, and then the item is largely forgotten.

 How often do you buy things you never use?

 Take a look at your wardrobe.
-I’ll bet there are a few items in there which still have the store tags on them?
-Never used and they’ve probably been there for quite some time I suspect?
+I’ll bet there are a few items in there that still have the store tags on them.
+Never used, and they’ve probably been there for quite some time, I suspect?
 Would I be right?

 I’ve got to have it‘ is a great way to waste all your money.
 With this approach, you’ll enrich other people at your own expense.
 Now how could that possibly make sense?

-Credit cards: Weapons of mass wealth destruction
+Credit cards: Weapons of mass wealth destruction:

-How often do you buy things you can’t afford with money you haven’t got?
+How often do you buy things you can’t afford with money you don’t have?

-It’s true, credit cards can be a convenient means for making payments of course but they can also be weapons of mass wealth destruction.
-That’s a fact dear reader.
+It’s true, credit cards can be a convenient means for making payments, of course, but they can also be weapons of mass wealth destruction.
+That’s a fact, dear reader.

-When it comes to the buying decision process most of us are driven more by a desire for gratification than any sensible approach to managing our money carefully.
+When it comes to the buying decision process, most of us are driven more by a desire for gratification than by any sensible approach to managing our money carefully.

 Most of us are guilty of buying more than we need.
 Many of us are guilty of buying items we seldom use, if at all.

-If you’re like this dear reader then you’re not alone I can assure you.
+If you’re like this, dear reader, then you’re not alone, I can assure you.
 However, that’s not a good thing.

 The disciplined approach:

-However, with a bit more discipline you could hang on to more of your own money and then build capital which, eventually, will start generating an income all of its own through interest payments on deposits and bonds and dividend payments and capital growth on stocks and shares.
+With discipline, you can hang on to more of your money and build capital, which, eventually, will start generating an income all of its own through interest payments on deposits and bonds, dividend payments, and capital growth on stocks and shares.

 Still, we’re getting ahead of ourselves.

-Essentially before you buy anything you need to ask yourself a series of tough questions to gauge whether the purchase really does make good sense.
+Essentially, before you buy anything, you need to ask yourself a series of tough questions to gauge whether the purchase makes good sense.

 And what are those questions?